 The aim of this guidance is to support providers of unregulated, organised activity for children and young people under 18 years to identify the risk of transmission in providing their service and help them identify measures reflected in national guidance, which they can then apply to reduce this risk sufficiently so that the activity can be delivered as safely as possible.

 It is also to ensure that the risk of exposure to the virus is minimised r users of indoor and outdoor services and activities for children and young people (discrete from school and regulated settings for which separate arrangements apply as set out), , including:

 - for those who are employed or volunteer

 - for other visitors such as, for example, trainee volunteers and delivery persons or contractors

-Service providers, their staff and volunteers must make themselves familiar with COVID-19 advice available from Health Protection Scotland (HPS) before the service reopens or activity takes place.
+Service providers, their staff and volunteers must make themselves familiar with COVID-19 advice available from Public Health Scotland (PHS) before the service reopens or activity takes place.
 It is important that the most up-to-date guidance is used and that managers, staff and volunteers are knowledgeable about current guidance.
 Always access guidance online wherever possible and check regularly for any updated advice.

 The guidance that should be consulted includes:

 - HPS: COVID-19 Non Healthcare Settings guidance which provides general information on the background to COVID-19, symptoms, general principles of infection prevention and control and health protection measures and what to do if someone becomes unwell on site

 - NHS Inform which has a wide range of useful public facing information including information on symptoms and what to do